helium/HIP/0051-helium-dao.md

 # **Motivation**

-There are three key drivers for proposing that DNP specific calculations are done by DNP oracles and then submitted to the the overall Helium Network:
+There are three key drivers for proposing that DNP specific calculations are done by DNP oracles and then submitted to the overall Helium Network:

 1. _Scalability -_ Each DNP has the ability to run its own code for DNP specific items.
 This enables multiple parallel developer teams to work on advancing the Helium Network.
 This design also